-The David B. Falk College of Sport and Human Dynamics at Syracuse University offers degree programs in exercise science, food studies, human development and family science, marriage and family therapy, nutrition science and dietetics, public health, social work, and sport management.
+The David B. Falk College of Sport and Human Dynamics at Syracuse University offers degree programs in exercise science, human development and family science, marriage and family therapy, nutrition and food studies, public health, social work, and sport management.
 Named in 2011 by a generous gift from David B. Falk ’72 and Rhonda S. Falk ’74, Falk College’s legacy is grounded in the values of social justice and global citizenship and continues the meaningful work that originated at Syracuse in 1917.
 Falk College is the alumni home of programs in the former Colleges of Home Economics, Human Development, Human Services and Health Professions, Human Ecology, and Nursing, and the School of Social Work.
 The College’s signature theory-to-practice academic model includes intensive hands-on learning to prepare students for professions that improve the emotional and physical well-being of individuals, families, and communities.

 The mission of Falk College is to provide instructional excellence and leadership in its fields of study through scholarship, practice, civic engagement, advocacy and entrepreneurial endeavors to promote the health and well-being of individuals of all ages, their families, and their communities within the framework of social justice principles.

-The College’s leadership team works closely with Falk College Dean, Diane Lyden Murphy, and includes associate deans responsible for the following areas:
+The College’s leadership team works closely with Falk College Dean, Jeremy S. Jordan, and includes associate deans responsible for the following areas:

 Katherine McDonald, Senior Associate Dean, Research and Administration